-Prior to this consultation session, I will send you my practice forms for you to review and sign online.
-After this session, if we agree that continuing treatment would be helpful to you and you feel we are a good fit to work together, we will schedule a diagnostic intake evaluation session(s).
+After this consultation call, if we agree that continuing treatment would be helpful to you and we are a good fit to work together, I will ask you to complete my practice forms via my patient portal and we will schedule a diagnostic intake evaluation session.
 During the intake session, we will go over the therapy agreement and health disclosure forms, discuss your current functioning, difficulties, and treatment goals in more detail, and review your personal and family history.

 After learning more about you and what brings you to therapy, we will discuss a plan for treatment to address your presenting difficulties and goals, and schedule any future sessions.

 A 45-minute in-person or video session is $140.00.

 A 55-minute in-person or video session is $170.00.

 The 55-minute in-person or video diagnostic intake evaluation is $200.00.